Kuomintang: Under Chiang Kai-shek in mainland China

+Closing ceremony of the National Army Reorganization and Disbandment Conference at National Government compound, Nanjing, January 25, 1929.

 When Sun Yat-sen died in 1925, the political leadership of the KMT fell to Wang Jingwei ("Reorganization Group") and Hu Hanmin ("Western Hills Group"), respectively the left-wing and right-wing leaders of the party.
 However, the real power was in the hands of Chiang Kai-shek, who was in near complete control of the military as the superintendent of the Whampoa Military Academy.
 With their military superiority, the KMT confirmed their rule on Canton, the provincial capital of Guangdong.
 The Guangxi warlords pledged loyalty to the KMT.
 The KMT now became a rival government in opposition to the warlord Beiyang government based in Beijing.

 Chiang assumed leadership of the KMT on 6 July 1926.
 Unlike Sun Yat-sen, whom he admired greatly and who forged all his political, economic, and revolutionary ideas primarily from what he had learned in Hawaii and indirectly through Hong Kong and Japan under the Meiji Restoration, Chiang knew relatively little about the West.
 He also studied in Japan, but he was firmly rooted in his ancient Han Chinese identity and was steeped in Chinese culture.
 As his life progressed, he became increasingly attached to ancient Chinese culture and traditions.
 His few trips to the West confirmed his pro-ancient Chinese outlook and he studied the ancient Chinese classics and ancient Chinese history assiduously.
 In 1923, after the formation of the First United Front, Sun Yat-sen sent Chiang to spend three months in Moscow studying the political and military system of the Soviet Union.
 Although Chiang did not follow the Soviet Communist doctrine, he, like the Communist Party, sought to destroy warlordism and foreign imperialism in China, and upon his return established the Whampoa Military Academy near Guangzhou, following the Soviet Model.